Scripps College Logo

 If you’re interested in studying abroad in a Spanish-speaking country, contact us to discuss course offerings beforehand.
 Our students have studied in Spain, Chile, Ecuador, Argentina, Mexico, Cuba, and Peru, among others.
 These immersive experiences strengthen your language skills, deepen your cultural understanding, and broaden your global perspective.
 You’re sure to return with renewed academic motivation and lasting personal connections!

-The department is committed to two main educational goals: 1) provide a contextualized knowledge of the multiple cultural and linguistic exchanges that permeate the Spanish-speaking cultures; 2) prepare students for advanced work in literature and cultural studies and/or in a range of professional fields, while improving their competence in the language.
+The department is committed to two main educational goals: 1) provide a contextualized knowledge of the multiple cultural and linguistic exchanges that permeate the Spanish-speaking cultures; 2) prepare you for advanced work in literature and cultural studies and/or in a range of professional fields, while improving your competence in the language.

 Program Information